CodeF53/Horse-Buff/README.md

 Normally Horses will sink in water when you are riding them.\
 This makes you float on the surface as if they weren't mounted.\
 The default configs turn this ability off for skeleton and zombie horses, and camels.\
-Have you ever seen a camel swim? i think not!
+Have you ever seen a camel swim?
+I think not!

 </details>